maciej-bendkowski/lambda-sampler/README.md

 plainSampler = plainLambdaIO plainNatSampler 500 50000
 ```

-And so, we have a monadic function `plainSampler` generating uniformly random
+Finally, we obtained a monadic function `plainSampler` generating uniformly
-plain lambda terms within the desired target size interval.
+random plain lambda terms within the desired target size interval.
+See
+`filterPlain` and `filterPlainIO` for filter sampler which ensure additional
+properties of generated terms.

 #### Features
 1. Fast uniform random sampling of plain lambda terms.